-Last month, just in time for Veganuary, Lush brought out a brand new naked, vegan skincare range.
+Lush have listened to the masses and finally brought out a brand new naked, vegan skincare range.
 Whilst many of their products are suitable for vegans, this entire range has been launched specifically with those customers in mind whilst pushing for eco-friendly solutions even further.
 They released these plastic-free, zero waste, naked products, previously available exclusively online via #LushLabs (Lush’s destination for development and research) online and in limited stores.
 These innovative beauty products are bursting with creativity and Lush are no stranger to promoting a reduction of single-use plastics.

-This year, Veganuary is set to be bigger than ever and I can only imagine that the plastic-free revolution is going to grow at the same astounding pace – you’ve probably noticed straws disappearing from many of your local bars already alongside the plastic bag charge which is set to rise.
+The plastic-free revolution is growing at an astounding pace; you’ve probably noticed straws disappearing from many of your local bars already alongside the plastic bag charge which is set to rise.
 If you aren’t familiar with Lush as a brand, each product comes with ingredients listed on the paper bag its packaged in or on the minimalist black pots they use.
-Made from recycled plastic, you can return these back to store to close the loop and keep the pots from going to landfill but if you collect five they’ll even give you a free fresh face mask to say thank you!
+Made from recycled plastic, you can return these back to store to close the loop and keep the pots from going to landfill and if you collect five they’ll even give you a free fresh face mask to say thank you!
 Keep your eyes peeled for Cupcake and Rosy Cheeks as these are a couple of their vegan options when it comes to fresh face masks, though staff will happily advise as what’s on offer changes daily.
 I was gifted a box of goodies to check out with a few bits from this new range.
-It arrived in a cardboard box packaged with paper and eco-flo chips, which are kind of like those polystyrene peanuts you get only they are a potato-starch-based material and biodegrade in water and soil…How cool is that!
-There’s no need to use anything else really when we have great options like this.
-Since this is a naked range, Lush have included a sheet of info within the box with all the stuff that would usually be included on the packaging pots which includes a full list of ingredients.
+It arrived in a cardboard box packaged with paper and eco-flo chips, which are kind of like those polystyrene peanuts you get only they are a potato-starch-based material and biodegrade in water and soil…How cool is that!?
+There’s no need to use anything else really when we have options like this.
+Since this is a naked range, Lush included a sheet of info within the box with all the stuff that would usually be included on the packaging pots which includes a full list of ingredients.

 With a soothing sandalwood aroma and beautifully soft texture I could tell I would like this one from the first time I plucked it out of the box!
 It looks great, but not without purpose – its cute, speckled appearance has been created using a hydrating blend of exfoliating ground coconut shells with coconut oil and kokum butter.
 Simply smooth this scrubby bar lightly across your skin, or melt a little bit between your fingers to massage in for a little added exfoliation time.
 It’s recommended that you use exfoliators a couple times a week to reveal fresh skin and once applied, wipe clean with a damp face cloth.

-Facial oils went crazy over the course of 2018, with more people using them than ever before.
-I’m always seeing them in use on instagram, usually with the little glass bottle and dropper applicator, but this is the first time I’ve seen a naked, solid bar which is really exciting!
+Facial oils went crazy over the course of 2018 and I’m always seeing them in use on instagram, usually with the little glass bottle and dropper applicator, but this is the first time I’ve seen a naked, solid bar which is really exciting!
 This bar has the most gorgeously calming smell to it, featuring relaxing classics like chamomile, lavender and shea butter.
 However, the witch hazel, spirulina and a whole host of other mineral-rich ingredients means this bar doubles as a toner and promotes a clear complexion whilst protecting your skin from damage.
 Great for those days when you’re letting your face go naked!
 Just smooth into the skin and you’re good to go.

 This is a great primer for popping on before you do your make-up.
 It contains softening cupuaçu butter, moisturising murumuru butter and calming andiroba oil along with a bunch of fancy aromas and one really interesting ingredient I hadn’t heard of before; Alcoholic Tincture of Electric Daisies…Which would be a great album title.
 Whilst this ingredient is often used to ease toothache due to its anaesthetic properties, when used on the skin it actually helps to relax and reduce the appearance of wrinkles.
 This bar has a refreshing, citrus smell and the arrowroot powder packed in will keep your skin matte and smooth.
 To use, just warm between your fingers and lovingly massage into your skin.